alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 On top of this, let's assume cross-modality learning turns out to be easier than expected at scale.
 Similar emergent properties as GPT-3 show up.
 Object tracking and intuitive
-physics turn out to be naturally occuring phenemena that are learnable just from images, without direct environment interaction or embodiment.
+physics turn out to be naturally occurring phenomena that are learnable just from images, without direct environment interaction or embodiment.
 With more tweaks, even larger models, and even more data, you end up with a rich feature space for